cygnyx/hello-couchapp-revisited/README.md

 number, a hypen, and a hash value combined.

 We added rules for
 translating URLs into URIs.
-The structure of these rules is defined by `CouchDB`.
-These rules translate `/` and `/index.html` to a reference to `_show/hello` and all other URLs go to `_show/notfound`.
 These rules are located in the field named `rewrites`.
+The structure of these rules is defined by
+`CouchDB`.
+The first rules translate `/` and `/index.html` to a reference to `_show/field` with a name query parameter.
+The next 2 rules translate the paths `/style` and `/script` to `_show/field` with the name parameter and a type of `text/css` and `text/javascript`, respectively.
+The final rule translates all others paths to `_show/field` with a name query parameter.
+All of the rewrites go to the same `show` function called `field`.

-We added anonymous javascript functions to process the two `_show` commands in the field named `shows`.
-In this case, both functions delegrate their implementation to the `show` function in the `CommonJS` module in the field named `main`.
+We add an anonymous javascript function to process the `_show/field` command in the field named `shows`.

-`CouchDB` supports `CommonJS` modules.
-When you inspect the `main` field in Futon, you will see that it is much more readable than the original `JSON`.
-Futon converts between multi-line embedded strings multi-line text fields.
-The `main` module includes a factory for building template functions.
-The templates are scanned for the `<%=value%>` pattern.
-It generates the function to look up values in the options argument.

-The `hello` and `notfound` functions delegate to `format` passing in the text from their respective fields. `format` applies the template to the title.
-Note how text fields can be located in the
-`JSON` object.
+`field` extracts a single field from the design document and identifies the appropriate type: style documents are `text/css` and script documents are `text/javascript`.

+That completes the server side logic of this application.
-The `show` function calls the appropriate function based on the request path element.
+The remainder of the application relies on the browser.

-Note how the entire response header field is located in the `JSON` object.
+The field `notfound.html` has a complete HTML document for missing pages.

+The field `index.html` has the HTML boilerplate for the application itself.
+Note that the `head` section doesn't have a `title` and the `body` is empty.
+But the document makes 2 requests back to the server for the `main.css` and `app.js`.
+The CSS applies some simple formatting and the script adds the title and fills in the body of the document.

 Finally, the app is wired together by adding an entry to the vhosts configuration.
 This routes anything with the hostname 'hello' to